Narendra Modi still ahead in most popular PM race, Naveen Patnaik is top CM says CVoter survey

 The states least satisfied are Goa, Haryana, Kerala, Tamil Nadu, Jammu and Kashmir, Uttarakhand, Delhi, Uttar Pradesh and the Union Territories and West Bengal.

-In the vote for the Prime Minister, Narendra Modi leads the race with 66.2 per cent.
+In the vote for the prime minister, Narendra Modi leads the race with 66.2 per cent.
 The next is Rahul Gandhi at 23.21 per cent.
 It was only in Kerala, Goa and Tamil Nadu that Rahul Gandhi led PM Modi in the race.
 In TN, 36.12 per cent favoured Rahul Gandhi as the next PM.
-However in ten states, Rahul Gandhi got a negative rating as the next PM.
+However, in ten states, Rahul Gandhi got a negative rating as the next PM.